What Is the Difference Between Financial Forecasts vs. Projections?

 When To Use Forecasts vs. Projections

 When you need to validate hypotheses or understand how different internal and external variables will impact your finances, use projections.
 They allow greater flexibility without having to stick to a most likely scenario.
-You can also use projections as part of scenario analysis.
+You can also use projections as part of scenario analysis, or employ driver-based planning to understand and simulate the effect of key drivers on your business outcomes

 On the other hand, use forecasts when you need to share information about the company’s financial future with an external entity.